-Let’s face it, colonoscopies are a pain in the butt – well, not really.
-The procedure itself takes place under sedation so you feel nothing during the examination.
+Let’s face it, colonoscopies are a pain in the butt.
+Well, not really; the procedure itself takes place under sedation so you feel nothing during the examination.
 What is inconvenient about a colonoscopy is the prep work.
-The idea of drinking an unappealing liquid that induces diarrhea, something we spend the rest of our lives trying to avoid, all so that someone can thread a long tube into your colon… All this seems both ridiculous and inconvenient.
+The idea of drinking an unappealing liquid that induces diarrhea, something we spend the rest of our lives trying to avoid, all so that someone can thread a long tube into your colon.
+It seems both ridiculous and excessive.
 Yet it can be a lifesaver.

-It’s bad enough to turn 50.
-There’s certainly no prize for living that long.
-Instead, sometimes, Mother Nature deals us a bad hand, and that may include colorectal cancer.
+There’s certainly no prize for hitting 50.
+Instead, sometimes, Mother Nature hits us with colorectal cancer.